wp-plugins/wpsc-support-tickets/readme.txt

 * Added: The ability to have different custom fields display depending on the selected department while creating a ticket.
 * Updated: New easier to use and less buggy permission system allows you to easily fine tune who can administrate what tickets (started in 4.7.32)
 * Added: the ability for users to reply by email

+= 4.9.2 =
+* Updated: When creating a ticket on behalf of a user, you can now see the email address of the user in the drop down list

 = 4.9.1 =
 * Updated: The .POT file has been updated to the latest version